replicant1/TechnicalEvaluation/README.md

 ![Test Coverage](/doc/espresso-test-coverage.png)

-There are a few issues in the Github issue tracker for this repository that should help get this up to 100%*[]:
+There are a few issues in the "Issue tracker" for this repository that should help get this up to 100%